HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Evaluation Results

 \subsection{Overall Performance}

-In this experiment, we evaluate the table understanding effectiveness of \method{} and baseline models on both the TQA and TFV tasks.
-Specifically, we assess LLMs by feeding text representation of tables and evaluate the capabilities of MLLMs by providing either images or a combination of both texts and images.
+We evaluate \method{} and baseline models on two standard tasks: Table Question Answering (TQA) and Table Fact Verification (TFV).
+LLMs are evaluated with textual table inputs, while MLLMs are tested with image-based or combined image-text representations.

-As shown in Table~\ref{tab:overall}, these LLM based baselines typically exhibit comparable performance to the MLLMs that only use images to represent the table, highlighting the importance of both text and image modalities in table understanding.
-Among all the unimodal-based table understanding models, MiniCPM-V-2.6 achieves the best performance, demonstrating its strong ability to perform effective reasoning over the images of tables.
-In addition to images, we further incorporate a text representation of the table as the input for the MLLMs to assess their effectiveness in table understanding.
-The experimental results on both Table-LLaVA and MiniCPM-V-2.6 show performance improvements, indicating that the text representation aids MLLMs in conducting necessary reasoning.
+As shown in Table~\ref{tab:overall}, LLMs with text-based inputs generally exhibit comparable performance to MLLMs with image-based inputs, highlighting the importance of both text and image modalities in table understanding.
+Among image-based MLLMs, MiniCPM-V-2.6 and Qwen2.5-VL-7B-Instruct achieve the highest overall performance across tasks.
+We further incorporate text-based table representations, enabling MLLMs to perform multi-modal table understanding.
+The experimental results on Table-LLaVA, MiniCPM-V-2.6, and Qwen2.5-VL-7B-Instruct show performance improvements, indicating that the text representation provides complementary semantic cues to enhance the reasoning capability of MLLMs.

-Next, we implement multi-modal table understanding models based on the MiniCPM-V-2.6 model and compare both vanilla SFT and \method{} models to evaluate the effectiveness of different training strategies.
-Overall, \method{} shows its effectiveness by achieving an improvement of more than 4\% over LLM (Text) and MLLM (Image) baselines.
-The evaluation results show that the vanilla SFT method yields inconsistent performance across different datasets and reduces the performance of the zero-shot model on the TQA task, demonstrating that fine-tuning on ground truth labels leads to overfitting.
-In contrast, \method{} consistently improves performance on both TQA and TFV tasks, achieving 3.6\% and 2.8\% improvements over the zero-shot model, respectively.
-These results demonstrate the effectiveness of \method{} in training MLLMs to perform more effective reasoning on tables by leveraging both text and image modalities.
+Subsequently, we fine-tune MiniCPM-V-2.6 and Qwen2.5-VL-7B-Instruct with text+image inputs and compare vanilla SFT with \method{} to evaluate training effectiveness.
+For Table-LLaVA-7B, since it has been fine-tuned on table understanding tasks, we do not report the SFT result of Table-LLaVA-7B.
+Overall, \method{} outperforms both LLM (Text) and MLLM (Image) baselines on MiniCPM-V-2.6, Qwen2.5-VL-7B-Instruct, and Table-LLaVA-7B.
+On MiniCPM-V-2.6, \method{} outperforms the zero-shot model by 3.6\% on TQA and 2.8\% on TFV tasks, demonstrating its ability to improve multi-modal reasoning.
+Similarly, Qwen2.5-VL-7B-Instruct benefits from \method{}, showing overall gains on both TQA and TFV tasks.
+Moreover, \method{} improves the table understanding ability of Table-LLaVA-7B on TQA and TFV by 4.2\% and 5.1\%, respectively.
+Furthermore, the evaluation results show that the SFT method yields inconsistent performance across different datasets and even degrades the performance of the zero-shot model on the TQA task, indicating that fine-tuning on ground-truth labels leads to overfitting.
+In contrast, \method{} consistently improves performance on both TQA and TFV tasks, indicating that \method{} effectively improves multi-modal table reasoning performance.